-New Orleans is not only known for it’s sprinkler blowout and vibrant nightlife, it’s also renowned for it’s love of sport.
-If you read our blog regularly we’ve covered the sporting leagues that you can actually participate in as an athlete, but this time we’ll look at the best activities to attend as a spectator.
+New Orleans is not only known for its vibrant nightlife but it’s also renowned for its love of sport.
+We’ve already covered the sporting leagues that you can participate in as an athlete, but this time we’ll look at the best activities to attend as a spectator.

 New Orleans Saints Football

 The Saints have been in New Orleans since their inception in 1967, and they’ve always been the biggest show on any given Sunday during football season.
-But their popularity reached a new level in the aftermath of Hurricane Katrina when locals were desperate for hope and a semblance of normalcy.
+Their popularity reached a new level in the aftermath of Hurricane Katrina when locals were desperate for hope and a semblance of normalcy.

-Nowadays it’s flat out uncommon to go out in public and NOT see someone wearing a jersey.
-For a while after their Super Bowl Victory in 2009, a Saints Jersey was just about considered a tuxedo in terms of it’s social acceptability.
+Nowadays it’s flat out uncommon to go out in public and NOT see someone wearing a Saints jersey.
+For a while after their Super Bowl victory in 2009, a Saints jersey was just about considered a tuxedo in terms of its social acceptability.

 New Orleans Pelicans Basketball

 The Pelicans came to New Orleans in 2002 after their move from Charlotte.
 Originally called the Hornets until a rebranding by now-owner Tom Benson, the Pelicans have at times struggled to sell tickets and gain the full acceptance of their football counterparts.

 Chris Paul provided a nice boost to the team in the late 2000s before being traded to the Las Angeles Clippers.
 More recently, Anthony Davis has shown the potential to be the NBA’s best player.

 Derailed by injuries in the past two seasons, it remains to be seen if the team will ever achieve the level of success envisioned by many after scoring the number one pick in the draft in 2012.
 If they do, the diehard sports fans in New Orleans might finally take full notice and embrace the team as they do the Saints.